 - (11) Paragraph 2 specifies the categories of claim which States may make when invoking responsibility under article 48.
 The list given in the paragraph is exhaustive, and invocation of responsibility under article 48 gives rise to a more limited range of rights as compared to those of injured States under article 42.
-In particular, the focus of action by a State under article 48 such State not being injured in its own right and therefore not claiming compensation on its own account is likely to be on the very question whether a State is in breach and on cessation if the breach is a continuing one.
-For example in the S.S.
-Wimbledon, Japan which had no economic interest in the particular voyage sought only a declaration, whereas France, whose national had to bear the loss, sought and was awarded damages.
-The three South West Africa cases, Ethiopia and Liberia sought only declarations of the legal position.
-The had case, as the Court itself pointed out in 1971, "the injured entity" was a people, viz. the people of South West Africa. - (12) Under paragraph 2 (a), any State referred to in article 48 is entitled to request cessation of the wrongful act and, if the circumstances require, assurances and guarantees of non-repetition under article 30.
-In addition, paragraph 2 (b) allows such a State to claim from the responsible State reparation in accordance with the provisions of Chapter II of Part Two.
+In particular, the focus of action by a State under article 48-such State not being injured in its own right and therefore not claiming compensation on its own account-is likely to be on the very question whether a State is in breach and on cessation if the breach is a continuing one.
+For example, in the S.S.
+"Wimbledon" case, Japan, which had no economic interest in the particular voyage, sought only a declaration, whereas France, whose national had to bear the loss, sought and was awarded damages.
+730 In the South West Africa cases, Ethiopia and Liberia sought only declarations of the legal position.731 In that case, as the Court itself pointed out in 1971, "the injured entity" was a people, viz. the people of South West Africa.
+732 - (12) Under paragraph 2 (a), any State referred to in article 48 is entitled to request cessation of the wrongful act and, if the circumstances require, assurances and guarantees of non-repetition under article 30.
+In addition, paragraph 2 (b) allows such a State to claim from the responsible State reparation in accordance with the provisions of chapter II of Part Two.
 In case of breaches of obligations under article 48, it may well be that there is no State which is individually injured by the breach, yet it is highly desirable that some State or States be in a position to claim reparation, in particular restitution.
 In accordance with paragraph 2 (b), such a claim must be made in the interest of the injured State, if any, or of the beneficiaries of the obligation breached.
-This aspect of article 8 (2) involves a measure of progressive development, which is justified since it provides a means of protecting the community or collective interest at stake.
+This aspect of article 48, paragraph 2, involves a measure of progressive development, which is justified since it provides a means of protecting the community or collective interest at stake.
 In this context it may be noted that certain provisions, for example in various human rights treaties, allow invocation of responsibility by any State party.
-In those cases where they have been resorted to, a clear distinction has been drawn between the capacity of the applicant State o raise the matter and the interests of the beneficiaries of the obligation.
-774 Thus a State invoking responsibility under article 48 and claiming anything more than a declaratory remedy and cessation may be called on to establish that it is acting in the interest of the injured party.
-Where the injured party is a State, its government will be able authoritatively to represent that interest.
-Other cases may present greater difficulties, which the present articles cannot solve.
-775 Paragraph 2 (b) can do no more than set out the general principle. - (13) Paragraph 2 (b) refers to the State claiming "performance of the obligation of reparation in accordance with the preceding articles".
-This makes it clear that article 48 States may not demand reparation in situations where an injured State could not do so.
-For example
+In those cases where they have been resorted to, a clear distinction has been drawn between the capacity of the applicant State to raise the matter and the interests of the beneficiaries of the obligation.733 Thus, a State invoking responsibility under article 48 and claiming anything more than a declaratory remedy and cessation may be called on to establish that it is acting in the interest of the injured party.
+Where the injured party is a State, its Government will be able authoritatively to represent that interest.
+Other cases may present greater difficulties, which the present articles